Target Aware Network Architecture Search and Compression for Efficient Knowledge Transfer: Conclusion and Future Scope

 \section{Conclusion and Future Scope}

-In this paper, we propose a two-stage framework to find a lightweight pre-trained CNN for a given target dataset that allows resource-efficient knowledge inference.
+This paper proposes a two-stage framework to find a lightweight pre-trained CNN for a given target dataset that allows resource-efficient knowledge inference.
 In the first stage, the hyperparameters involved in the top layers of a pre-trained CNN are automatically tuned with the knowledge of the target dataset.
 Later, in the second stage, we prune the filters that are redundant throughout training by pairing them based on cosine similarity.
 Using the proposed TASCNet method, we can reduce both trainable parameters and FLOPs required for transfer learning.
 Our empirical results show that the pre-trained CNN's transfer learning ability is improved using this two-stage framework.
 We believe that these methods are best suited for applications where quick inference plays a vital role.
-Pruning the less significant filters for the target task and finetuning specific filters may be a potential research direction.
+Pruning the less significant filters for the target task and fine-tuning specific filters may be a potential research direction.
+The proposed method can be extended by combining the current two stage approach to single stage so that human intervention can be minimized.